 Because you as an owner don't generate any profits, if you qualify, you are tax-exempt.
 As a nonprofit, your company follows organizational rules similar to those of a standard C corp, along with special rules governing profits.

 One Park Financial believes that small and mid-size businesses should have easy access to working capital.
 As a result, we connect you with funders who specialize in working with small and mid-sized enterprises and are willing to work with people who don't have perfect credit.
-So fill out our online application and Get Pre-Qualified Today!
+So please fill out our online application and Get Pre-Qualified Today!
 It only takes minutes.